 Now that we’re agreed that we still have weeks of summer left to go, let’s discuss how we’ll be cooling down.
 I suggest this watermelon-and-champagne concoction that could alternatively be called a spritzer or a sparkling cocktail, but I’ve decided to call an agua fresca mimosa.
 Fizzy and pink and cold cold cold, I would drink this every day if I could without being overly boozed up at the workplace.

 You guys.
 It’s hot chocolate season, and now that I’ve made it this way, I don’t think I can ever go back to powdered cocoa again.

 I first had this style of hot chocolate when I visited Paris last Christmas.
-Tim and I shared a waffle and a cup of the thickest hot chocolate I had ever had, dipping the waffle pieces in the chocolate and generally being deliriously happy.
+Tim and I shared a waffle and a cup of the thickest hot chocolate I had ever had, dipping the waffle pieces in the chocolate white and generally being deliriously happy.

 (Sorry for the blurry pictures.
 Part camera wobble, part steam.)

 This treat is more lot warm, thick ganache than the cocoa I’m used to back home.
 It’s thick enough that you can dip a piece of baguette in it, and the chocolate doesn’t completely soak into the bread.
 Crazy good as an afternoon snack.

 September 19, 2012